sh3bu/CTF-writeups/TryHackMe/CI_CD and Build Security - Network/README.md

 1. **GitLab's .gitignore :** This file specifies which files or directories should be excluded from version control.
 It's crucial for preventing sensitive data like passwords, API keys, and configuration files from being committed to repositories.
 2. **Environment Variables :** GitLab allows you to define and manage environment variables securely, separate from the source code.
 This is especially useful for storing sensitive data needed during the CI/CD process without exposing it in the repository.
 3. **Branch Protection :** Branches, like master or main, can be protected to prevent direct pushes, ensuring that changes go through code review and automated testing before merging.

+> 1. Which file specifies which directories and files should be excluded for version control? - `.gitignore`
+> 2. What can you protect to ensure direct pushes and vulnerable code changes are avoided? - `branches`
+> 3. What issue does lack of access control and unauthorised code changes lead to? - `Unauthorised Tampering`
+> 4. What is the API key stored within the Mobile application that can be accessed by any Gitlab user? - `THM{You.Found.The.API.Key}`